Amphenol-Borisch-Technologies/Zup-Python-Library/README.md

 - Install pySerial: https://pypi.org/project/pyserial/
 - Install Zup.py library from this repository.
 - Modify zup_example_usage.py from this repository as needed.
+  - zup_example_usage.py is applicable to JTAG Technologies usage.
 - For ScanExpress Runner applications, modify zup_ON.* & zup_off.* as needed.